How to Create Your Pumping and Breastfeeding Schedule

 • If you’re weaning or dealing with an oversupply of milk (which can lead to engorgement or conditions like mastitis), think about pumping after each breastfeeding session.

-What is a good schedule for breastfeeding and pumping?
+What is the best routine for breastfeeding and pumping?

 And there are no rules that are set in stone.